The Path

 Post-black-belt degrees are earned through achievements and time.
 No two Kokoro-Jitsu black belts will have the same degree set.
 The degrees become a fingerprint of a martial life.

-BELT COLORS — Kyu Ranks
+BELT COLORS — Full KJ Path

 White